geoffrey-diederichs/CTF_SSI_2024/02_Call_me_baby/README.md

 0x00007fffffffdb0a in ?? ()
 ```

-Looking back at our static analysis and the call_me() function we understand that we're reaching the function, but not passing this condition :
+Looking back at our static analysis and the call_me() function we understand that we've reached the function, but didn't pass this condition :

 ```C
   iVar1 = strcmp((char *)&local_10,"baby");